thefireblade/UnCheat/README.md

-# UnCheat
+# UnCheatPlus
-A mod that adds a bunch of stat-increasing buildings only for human players.
+A mod that forked from UnCheat.
+Adds more overpowered buildings and removes lower powered buildings.

+Great for sandboxing.